Weddings. Are. Expensive.

 Since I know how stressful it can be to plan a wedding, I wanted to share my best tips for cutting costs as much as possible while not sacrificing your dream wedding.
 The photos above are some of the ways we saved money at our own wedding!

-1. Get married on a day other than Saturday in an off-peak month.
 This cut our venue bill significantly because we got married on a Sunday.
 Memorial Day and Labor Day are huge wedding weekends for this reason.
 The day after our wedding was Columbus Day so a lot of people had off work anyway.
-It also saved us money with our photographer who cost more for Saturdays.
+It also saved us money with our photographer and DJ who cost more for Saturdays.

-Peak months are typically April-October, so getting married outside of them is less expensive.
+Peak months are typically April-October, so getting married outside of them is also less expensive.

 My sister had fake flower bouquets as well, and we all got to keep them.
 Mine is currently in my office in a vase as decor, and I wanted my girls to be able to keep theirs as well if they wanted.
 Flowers are a huge expense and you can’t keep them!
 Michaels and Hobby Lobby have some VERY realistic looking flowers, you’ll be surprised!
 And they’re still cheaper than real ones you’ll just throw away.